Moving to New Zealand Guide

 During the early 20th century, a public healthcare system was established in New Zealand.
 Over the years, a number of reforms have been introduced, resulting in a more mixed system comprising both public and private options.

 Public hospitals provide free or highly subsidised treatment to citizens and permanent residents.
-Expats will need to be registered with a GP and have a work permit or permanent residence permit to benefit from system.
+Expats will need to be registered with a GP and have a work permit or permanent residence permit to benefit from the system.
 However, those with work permits will have had to have held them for 24 months before qualifying for state healthcare.

 Public facilities are funded through general taxes and free or subsidised treatment is not just limited to hospital-based car or emergency treatment.
 Other subsided or free services include: GP visits; prescriptions; ambulance use; x-rays; medical tests; dental treatment for children; childbirth and post-natal care.

 To further subsidise any medical costs that may surface from public healthcare expats should apply for PHO (Primary Health Organisation).
-This is a government-funded programme which reduces the likes of consultation fees and medicine costs.
+This is a government-funded programme that reduces the likes of consultation fees and medicine costs.
 The process can take three months so it is best for expats to become members of their residential PHO as soon as possible.

-However, those living in New Zealand who want to bypass long waiting times and have access to state of the art facilities pay for private healthcare insurance.
-Those who are travelling in New Zealand would also benefit for investing in comprehensive travel insurance.
-New Zealand has a multitude of different private facilities, from radiology clinics and testing labs, to specialist facilities and recuperative care hospitals.
+However, those living in New Zealand who want to bypass long waiting times and have access to state-of-the-art facilities pay for international healthcare.
+Those who are travelling in New Zealand would also benefit from investing in international travel insurance.
+New Zealand has a multitude of different private facilities, from radiology clinics and testing labs to specialist facilities and recuperative care hospitals.
 Expats without a permanent residence permit, in particular, must ensure they have comprehensive private medical cover.

 The New Zealand Dollar, shown as NZD or NZ$, if the official currency of the country.
 Each dollar is comprised of 100 cents.
 Expats will often see prices shown as $ instead of NZ$, but rest assured the price shown is for New Zealand Dollars, just without the ‘NZ’.
 Notes come as 5, 10, 20, 50 and 100 NZD.
 Denominations of coins include 1 and 2 NZD and 10, 20 and 50 cents.